meeeerkat/vim-browser/README.md

 ## TODO
 ### Structure
-- Better compartmentalisation by making widgets fully enclosed modules with event callbacks that are set in the controller
 - Maybe make the "page" module have it's own functions to load & stuff and the model (which still needs to be unique to keep the same curl session) is only known by the page module